 Turkish Otlu (herby) cheese is a unique cheese variety from Turkey.
 It is known for its distinctive flavor and aroma, achieved by incorporating various herbs and spices during the cheese-making process.
 This cheese has 3 mg of Vitamin C in 100 g of cheese and high vitamin A and Fe values.
 Here’s some more information about Turkish Otlu cheese:

-1. Preparation: Turkish Otlu cheese is typically made from cow’s milk, although sheep’s or goat’s milk may also be used.
-First, the milk is curdled using natural enzymes or microbial cultures, then the curds are cut, drained, and pressed to remove excess whey.
+- Preparation: Turkish Otlu cheese is typically made from cow’s milk, although sheep’s or goat’s milk may also be used.
+First, the milk is curdled using natural enzymes or microbial cultures; then, the curds are cut, drained, and pressed to remove excess whey.

-3. Flavor and Aroma: Adding herbs and spices impart a distinct, savory flavor to Turkish Otlu cheese.
+- Flavor and Aroma: Adding herbs and spices impart a distinct, savory flavor to Turkish Otlu cheese.
 It has a slightly tangy herbal taste with a hint of spiciness.
-The aroma of the cheese is often described as earthy and aromatic due to the presence of herbs and spices.
+Due to the presence of herbs and spices, the cheese’s aroma is often described as earthy and aromatic.

 Vitamin Cheese Loss in Cheese

-During the cheese-making process, some vitamin C (ascorbic acid) loss can occur.
+Some vitamin C (ascorbic acid) loss can occur during the cheese-making process.
 Several factors contribute to the degradation or loss of vitamin C in cheese:

-4. pH Levels: The pH of cheese can affect the stability of vitamin C. Acidic conditions can cause the degradation of vitamin C over time, leading to a decrease in its content.
+- pH Levels: The pH of cheese can affect the stability of vitamin C. Acidic conditions can cause vitamin C to degrade over time, leading to a decrease in its content.

 It’s important to note that the extent of vitamin C loss can vary depending on the cheese-making process, including factors such as temperature, duration of heating, presence of oxygen, and the type of starter cultures used.
 Additionally, the initial amount of vitamin C present in the raw ingredients and the storage conditions of the cheese after production can also influence the final vitamin C content.